-What I will do is highlight the new features that I find most useful when proofreading for those clients who want me to work directly in Word (independent fiction writers, PhD and Master’s students, businesses and some publishers).
+What I will do is highlight the new features that I find most useful when proofreading and copyediting for those clients who want me to work directly in Word.
 Readers who are specialist copy-editors or who have different client groups may well have different preferences.

 Disclaimer: I have a PerfectIt licence and am a long-time user of the software.
 However, the developer has not asked me to write this review, nor have I been remunerated in any way for doing so.
 The views expressed herein are mine and based solely on my experience of using PerfectIt on a regular basis.